 In the uncomfortable developmental position she is presently subject to, Sarah's psychogenic need constellation gets charged by additional conflict and frustration from the developmental side, especially since she is bent on being in control of herself as well as others (her 'helpfulness' notwithstanding) to assert her self-authoring.
-It is therefore understandable that she would be scandalized by insinuations that she is "opinionated" regarding coaching clients, and to learn that she often comes across to them as distant and hard to follow.
-However, she has a strong potential for moving to a fully self-authoring position within 1-3 years (or so), and also, that in her thinking, she is well equilibrated in focusing attention on Process, Context, and Relationship with nearly equal strength (Table 5, column 2).
+It is, therefore, understandable that she would be scandalized by insinuations that she is 'opinionated' regarding coaching clients, and to learn that she often comes across to them as distant and hard to follow.
+However, she has a strong potential for moving to a fully selfauthoring position within one to three years (or so), and also, that in her thinking, she is well equilibrated in focusing attention on Process, Context, and Relationship with nearly equal strength (Table 5, column 2).

-What may hold Sarah back is her low cognitive ability to take a systemic view of things, including her own situation (STI=11%).
+What may hold Sarah back is her low cognitive ability to take a systemic view of things, including her own situation (STI=11 per cent).
 While she is capable of bringing to light what is conflicted, incomplete or 'absent' from actual situations (Process quadrant), and can also generally see the big picture of a situation (C quadrant) and what holds its component together (R quadrant), she cannot yet tie these different perspectives together, nor can she think abstractly beyond specific contexts.

 As King and Kitchener would comment from an epistemic perspective (1994):

 (Her) beliefs are justified within a particular context by means of the rules of inquiry for that context and by context-specific interpretations of evidence.
-Specific beliefs are ... balanced against other interpretations, which complicates (and sometimes delays) conclusions.